opensearch-project/opensearch-spark/DEVELOPER_GUIDE.md

 ```

 ## Integration Test
 The integration test is defined in the `integration` directory of the project.
-If you want to run the integration test for the project, you
-can do so by running the following command:
+The integration tests will automatically trigger unit tests and will only run if all unit tests pass.
+If you want to run the integration test for the project, you can do so by running the following command:
 ```
 sbt integtest/integration
 ```